 The CyberKnife Robotic Radiosurgery System is a non-invasive alternative to surgery for the treatment of both cancerous and non-cancerous tumors anywhere in the body, including the prostate, lung, brain, spine, liver, pancreas and kidney.
 The treatment - which delivers beams of high dose radiation to tumors with extreme accuracy - offers new hope to patients worldwide.
 Though its name may conjure images of scalpels and surgery, the CyberKnife treatment involves no cutting.
 In fact, the CyberKnife System is the world's first and only robotic radiosurgery system designed to treat tumors throughout the body non-invasively.
 It provides a pain-free, non-surgical option for patients who have inoperable or surgically complex tumors, or who may be looking for an alternative to surgery.
-As of December 31, 2013, we have two Cyber-knife centers in China.
-Our first CyberKnife ® Robotic Radiosurgery System (the "CyberKnife System") is located in Changhai Hospital, which has treated over 1,551 patients since the start of its trial run in February 2012.
+As of December 31, 2014, we have two Cyber-knife centers in China.
+Our first CyberKnife® Robotic Radiosurgery System (the "CyberKnife System") is located in Changhai Hospital, which has treated over 928 patients in 2014.
 Our second Cyber-knife center is in Jinan City of Shandong Province.